imranhasan22/handbook_imran/react.md

 # Hooks
+Hooks are functions that allow functional components to manage state, perform side effects and other React features. your can call hook only at the top level.
 ## useEffect
 It lets you perform side effect function(data fetching, timers, DOM manipulation) in functional components.
 Side effect refers to any operation that affects something outside of the components scope, interacting with external system, global state.